friederbluemle/backstage/docs/getting-started/running-backstage-locally.md

 - Node.js

-First make sure you are using Node.js with an Active LTS Release, currently v14.
+First make sure you are using Node.js 12 or later.
+The code is tested with Active and Maintenance LTS Releases, which are recommended to use.

-This is made easy with a version manager such as [nvm](https://github.com/nvm-sh/nvm) which allows for version switching.
+[nvm](https://github.com/nvm-sh/nvm) is a version manager that allows you to easily switch Node.js versions:

 ```bash
 # Installing a new version